 We considered FASB ASC 815, Evaluating Whether an Instrument is Considered Indexed to an Entity's Own Stock, which provides guidance for determining whether an equity-linked financial instrument (or embedded feature) issued by an entity is indexed to the entity's stock, and therefore, qualifying for the first part of the scope exception in paragraph 815-10-15.
-We evaluated the warrants' provisions and determined that they were indexed to our own stock and therefore to be accounted for as an equity instrument for 2012 and 2011.
+We evaluated the warrants' provisions and determined that warrants issued in connection with our June 2013 registered public offering contain provisions that protect holders from a decline in the issue price of our common stock (or "down-round" provisions) and contain net settlement provisions.
+Consequently, these warrants are recognized as liabilities at their fair value on the date of grant and remeasured at fair value on each reporting date.
+All other warrants issued were indexed to our own stock and therefore are accounted for as an equity instrument for 2013 and 2012.